global-asp/asp-source/en/0137_locusts.md

 Then, the next morning, the locusts flew away.
 The cloud left our village.

 ##
-When the farmers saw their farms, they moaned loudly: “Our farms are destroyed!”
+When the farmers saw their farms, they moaned loudly: "Our farms are destroyed!"

-The villagers cried, “What will we eat this year?
-What have the locusts left us?”
+The villagers cried, "What will we eat this year?
+What have the locusts left us?"

 ##
 * License: [CC-BY]